Fazla-GroM/file-sistem/README.md

 Visit the [Nx Documentation](https://nx.dev) to learn more.

 ## How to start project
--   install volta  via `curl https://get.volta.sh | bash`
+-   install volta  via `curl https://get.volta.sh | bash` (not neccesary but good for version management)
 -   have docker installed and started
 -   run `npm install`
 -   have valid `.env` file (you can use example env)